bhaskargupta98/wildfly-elytron-gsoc/README.md

 ### Phase 3 [Evaluation 3]
 After the super taxing phase 2, I actually entered the final phase, wherein I worked on the implementation on the work done so far which included, creating a separate [ScriptRoleDecoder class](https://github.com/bhaskargupta98/wildfly-elytron-gsoc/blob/master/src/main/java/org/wildfly/security/script/engine/ScriptRoleDecoder.java) with corresponding Project Object Model [pom.xml](https://github.com/bhaskargupta98/wildfly-elytron-gsoc/blob/master/src/main/java/org/wildfly/security/script/engine/pom.xml) file for adding appropriate dependencies.
 Then I entered the testing phase which included creating a [test file](https://github.com/bhaskargupta98/wildfly-elytron-gsoc/blob/master/src/test/java/org/wildfly/security/script/engine/ScriptRoleDecoderTest.java) for this very class to end up with production ready code.
+To finally implement the ```script-role-decoder```, I created a blog post guiding through the [usage in Elytron subsystem in WildFly](https://medium.com/@guptab3/implementing-scriptroledecoder-f4039adbaa4e).

 ## Post GSoC
 The best part of open-source is lifelong learning!
 Though we were able to achieve almost all the milestones in the stipulated time with production ready code, I'll continue to work on the project and extend the functionality to other components and research other ways to make it better in times to come.